talkeetna things to do denali view

 Walter Harper Talkeetna Ranger Station

 This unique ranger station serves as the center of mountaineering operations.
-Climbers wishing to attempt Denali or other peaks in the Alaska Range must stop here first, for an orientation to the mountain and to acquire their climbing permit.
+Climbers wishing to attempt Denali or other peaks in the Alaska Range must stop here first to get an orientation to the mountain and acquire their climbing permit.

 Hit the Trails in Talkeetna